Welcome to my site!

 Wondering what these things are you’re looking at?
 They are mobiles, as in art, a type of sculpture based on balance and characterized by the ability to move when propelled by air currents, by touch, or by a small motor at any one time.
 The most striking feature of the mobile is that, unlike traditional sculpture, it achieves its artistic effect through movement; it is the most familiar form of kinetic art, which requires movement of some kind.

-A typical mobile consists of a group of shapes, frequently abstract, that are connected by wires, string (often nylon thread), metal rods, hollow aluminum tubes, swivels, or the like.
+A typical mobile consists of a group of shapes, frequently abstract, that are connected by wires, string (often nylon thread), metal rods, hollow aluminum tubes, swivels or the like.
 The shapes are usually made of sheet metal, wood, plastic, glass, acrylic glass (plexi glass), foam, paper, or aluminum honeycomb panels.
-Although mobiles are usually suspended (often hanging from a ceiling), some are designed to stand on a platform or floor, and are then usually called “stabiles” (a term coined by Jean Arp), or just “kinetic sculptures“, the term “kinetic” meaning “moving” or “in motion”.
+Although mobiles are usually suspended (often hanging from a ceiling), some are designed to stand on the ground or a platform, and are sometimes mistakenly labeled as “stabiles”.
+Stabiles, a term coined by Jean Arp, are large scale stationary abstract sculptures developed by Alexander Calder, usually made of bolted metal plates, that have contributed significantly to the concept of public art.
+All mobiles, hanging or standing, are a genre of kinetic sculptures, the term “kinetic” meaning “moving” or “in motion”.